Hydropower in Nepal- Most Sustainable Solution?

 History of Hydropower in Nepal

 The installation of 500 kW of electricity at Pharping, known as Chandra Jyoti, on May 22, 1911, marked the beginning of the development of hydropower in Nepal.
 It is the oldest hydropower in Nepal which was inaugurated by His Majesty King Prithivi Bir Bikram Shah Dev in 1911 AD.
-It uses 2 Pelton turbines and has a total capacity of 500 kW but no longer in operation due to the supply of water to Kathmandu valley.
+It uses 2 Pelton turbines and has a total capacity of 500 kW but is no longer in operation due to the supply of water to Kathmandu valley.

 After 25 years, the 900 kW, 640 kW Sundarijal Hydropower Plant was started in 1936 by Prime Minister Dev Shamsher.
 For many years, Sundarijal, hydroelectric development in Nepal was constructed.
 Later, through public-private collaboration, the Morang Hydropower Company, founded in 1939, finished building the third Letang hydropower plant with an installed capacity of 1800 kW in AD 1943.